Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 What Is a Static Log Cabin?

 A static log cabin is a permanent timber structure erected on foundations and intended to remain in position indefinitely.
 Unlike mobile homes, static cabins have no legal requirement for transportability and no dimensional restrictions imposed by caravan legislation.
-They can be any size, any configuration, and any specification that complies with local building regulations.
+They can be specified in a wider range of sizes and configurations, with final suitability reviewed against the client brief, site conditions, and local requirements.

-In the UK, static log cabins typically require full planning permission under the Town and Country Planning Act 1990.
-They must comply with Building Regulations (Part A through Part P) if intended for habitation, including structural integrity, fire safety, energy efficiency, and accessibility standards.
+In the UK, static log cabins should be reviewed against the intended use, site context, and local planning route.
+Where a project is intended for regulated use, the client design team or building-control body must assess the full design, including structure, fire safety, energy performance, ventilation, accessibility, and services.
 Foundation requirements depend on ground conditions but generally involve concrete slab foundations or strip foundations designed by a structural engineer.

 The absence of dimensional constraints gives static log cabins significant design flexibility.
-Wall thicknesses can range from 28 mm for simple garden storage buildings to 220 mm or more for fully insulated residential dwellings.
+Wall thicknesses can range from 28 mm for simple garden storage buildings to thicker insulated specifications for higher-performance project briefs.
 Floor plans are unconstrained by transport width limits, allowing L-shaped layouts, integrated garages, mezzanine floors, and multi-storey construction.

 For dealers, the key distinction is this: mobile homes operate within a defined regulatory framework that simplifies the planning process but constrains the product specification.
 Static cabins offer unlimited specification potential but require the end customer to navigate a more demanding approval process.